 For program-specific or admission questions, please contact the admissions counselor for your program of interest.

-For questions regarding your international student status, additional requirements for international students, the visa process and services offered to CIIS international students, please contact the International Student Advisor, Jody O'Connor, at firstname.lastname@example.org or 415-575-6157.
+For questions regarding your international student status, additional requirements for international students, the visa process and services offered to CIIS international students, please contact the International Student Recruitment and Advising Manager, Jody O'Connor, at firstname.lastname@example.org or 415-575-6157.

 On this page:

 For purposes of admission to CIIS, international students are defined solely on their citizenship/residency status.
 If an applicant does not hold citizenship or permanent residency in the United States, they are classified as an international student.
 CIIS assists accepted applicants with the F-1 student visa application only.
-Students in other non-immigrant visa classifications are also eligible to apply to and pursue a degree at CIIS.
+Students in other non-immigrant visa classifications may also eligible to apply to and pursue a degree at CIIS.
 If you have any questions about your status, or will require to change your visa status in the U.S. to the F-1 visa, please contact the International Student Advisor.
 This school is quthorized under Federal law to enroll nonimmigrant alien students.

 Priority admissions deadlines for all students and all programs are posted on the Applying to CIIS section of the website.
 Applications may be accepted after these deadlines, pending availability of space.
 International students are encouraged to meet priority deadlines due to additional time required for obtaining the student visa.